Hiking in Madeira Without a Car: The Ultimate Guide

 The coastal trail hugs the cliff on the east coast of Madeira and comes with views of the sea, steep cliffs and São Lourenço.

-On GetYourGuide, the only tour for Vereda do Larano is the hiking trip with a local, which visits Vereda do Larano on Tuesdays only.
+Best part is you can do Vereda do Larano without a car, by booking this hiking trip with a local, which visits Vereda do Larano on Tuesdays only.

 3. PR8: Ponta de São Lourenço without a car